Every woman enjoys a compliment.

 How do we begin?

 Learning to say a sincere “thank you” is a good way to begin.
-Thank a gentleman for holding the door for you.
+Thank an individual for holding the door for you.
 Thank your muddy son for the bouquet of dandelions he has grubbed from the wet spring grasses.
 Thank the neighbor lady who offers to watch the kids.

 Where do we begin?

 At home.
-How long has it been since we have thanked our husbands for the bountiful provision they earn for our families?
-And the children?
+How long has it been since we have thanked our spouses for the bountiful provisions they earn for our families, both husband and wife?
+And when was the last time you praised your children for all the good they do?
 Of course, they leave finger marks on our freshly washed cabinets, throw wet towels on the floor, and leave dirty clothes trailing from the hamper.
 They muddy the floor, shout too loudly in the house, and spill food at the table, but they do some things right.
 We can praise them for the times they hang up the towel, for remembering to take off muddy shoes at the door, and for soft voices.

 A reader board once proclaimed: “Praise loudly; blame softly.”
 When we learn the art of giving sincere credit at home, it will be easier to compliment the bag boy for his “carry out,” the hairdresser for an especially nice coif, the neighbor on his beautiful garden, and the store clerk for her courtesy.